xivdev/EXDSchema/Usage.md

   - name: Icon
     type: icon
 ```
-While this may seem redundant, there are many fields in column that refer to an icon within the `06`, or the `ui/` category,
+While this may seem redundant, there are many fields in sheets that refer to an icon within the `06`, or the `ui/` category,
-but the field itself is just a uint32.
+but the field itself is just a `uint32`.
 This is a hint for any consumer that attempts to display this field that the data in this column
 can be used to format an icon path, like generating `ui/icon/132000/132122_hr1.tex` when the field contains `132122`, without the consumer having
 to manually determine which columns contain icons.

 #### modelId : uint32, uint64
-Model IDs in the game are packed into either a uint32 or a uint64.
+Model IDs in the game are packed into either a `uint32` or a `uint64`.

-uint32 packing is like so:
+`uint32` packing is like so:
 ```
 uint16 modelId
 uint8 variantId
 uint8 stain
 ```
-uint64 packing is like so:
+`uint64` packing is like so:
 ```
 uint16 skeletonId
 uint16 modelId